 Multi-use paths, bike lanes and sidewalks will be added or improved within the CRC project area.
 In North Portland, new pathways will improve connections to the 40-Mile Loop and neighborhoods on either side of I-5.
-A pathway on the east side of I-5, as well as a new arterial bridge over North Portland Harbor, will allow pedestrians and bicyclists to travel between North Portland and Hayden Island.
+A pathway on the new local bridge over North Portland Harbor will allow pedestrians and bicyclists to travel between North Portland and Hayden Island.
 New bike lanes and sidewalks on Hayden Island will provide better access between the east and west sides of the island and to the new transit station.